The Majoris Lab is OPEN and recruiting M.Sc. and Ph.D. Students.

 Get In Touch |

-If your research interests and career goals are aligned with those of the Majoris Lab, then please email an inquiry to Dr. Majoris to learn more about opportunities in the lab.
+If your research interests and career goals are aligned with those of the Majoris Lab, then please email Dr. Majoris to learn more about opportunities in the lab.

 Your inquiry must include: